rohitkotanc/rkotans3/ns-3.38/README.md

 ---

-# 9. <mark>ten-node-circular-mobility.cc</mark>
+# 6. <mark>ten-node-circular-mobility.cc</mark>

 ### <ins>Description</ins>: *This scenario consists of multiple nodes.
-Using the constant velocity mobility model, ten nodes go in a circular path around the stationary node with no impact on communication.
+Using the constant velocity mobility model, eight nodes go in a circular path around the stationary node.
+Another stationary node is next to the node that is central to the circular path.
+As the nodes in the circular path move closer to the second stationary node, the connectivity increases, but goes down as they go further away.
 The graph (UDP Echo Client Throughput) shows the communication (time vs bytes/sec).*

 ![](myexamples_gif/ten-node-circular-mobility.gif)

 ---

-# 10. <mark>three-car-constant-connectivity.cc</mark>
+# 7. <mark>three-car-constant-connectivity.cc</mark>

 ### <ins>Description</ins>: *This scenario consists of three nodes each a CAR_VALUE.
 Using the constant velocity mobility model, two cars move at a constant speed on wither side of a stationary car keeping communication between all cars consistent.
 The graphs (UDP Echo Client & Server Throughput) show the communication (time vs bytes/sec).*